fenago/python-networking-sysadmins/development/lab_guides/Lab_2.md

 ![](./images/C13963_02_09.jpg)

-Figure 2.9: The data of matrix X
+Caption: The data of matrix X

 ![](./images/C13963_02_10.jpg)

-Figure 2.10: The data of matrix Y
+Caption: The data of matrix Y

 For a matrix multiplication operation, the number of columns in the first matrix (X) must be equal the number of rows in the second matrix